jgehrcke/goeffel/README.md

-interactive usage (whereas we were looking for a robust measurement program which can be pointed at a process and then be left unattended for a significant while) and there does not seem to be a decent approach towards persisting the collected timeseries data on disk for later inspection (`cpustat` seems to be able to write a binary file when using `-cpuprofile` but it is a little unclear what this file contains and how to analyze the data).
+interactive usage (whereas we were looking for a robust measurement program which can be pointed at a process and then be left unattended for a significant while) and there does not seem to be a decent approach towards persisting the collected time series data on disk for later inspection (`cpustat` seems to be able to write a binary file when using `-cpuprofile` but it is a little unclear what this file contains and how to analyze the data).